 What Parameters are Used to Calculate My SleepScore?

 SleepScore measures your sleep on a variety of levels.
 It monitors and analyzes your total sleep duration, your time taken to fall asleep, your time in light sleep, deep sleep, and REM sleep, and the number and duration of awakenings you have each night.
 These variables are then measured against known sleep averages for your age and gender, which have been established by well-published research, expert advisors, and by analyzing more than six million nights of sleep.
 All of your sleep data is then put into our algorithm to create your specific nightly SleepScore, rated from 0-100.

 Your MindScore is another metric that tells you how mentally restorative your sleep was.
 It’s primarily calculated based on how much REM sleep you get each night, the most important sleep stage where memories are stored and the brain is regenerated.

 Your BodyScore is a third metric that tells you how physically restorative your sleep was.
 This score takes your deep sleep into account, the phase of sleep necessary for the revitalization of both the body and the immune system.

 How Does My SleepScore App Track these Metrics?

 Your SleepScore app monitors your breathing patterns and body movements using technology similar to echolocation.
 Our software recognizes the combination of respiration and body-movement signals so that your overall sleep state (including stages) can be reliably assessed.

-Now that you know a little more about your SleepScore and how it’s calculated, you should be able to easily tell when you’re getting better sleep, or when there’s additional room for improvement.
+Now that you know a little more about your SleepScore and how it’s calculated, you should be able to easily tell when you’re getting better sleep, the best amount of time to nap, or when there’s additional room for improvement.
 Sleep well!